 The matrix becomes a matrix because rows and columns swap roles.

-When products are defined, transpose also reverses the order:
+When products are defined, transpose reverses the order:

 Symmetric and skew-symmetric matrices